| The resins used vary. The earliest resins used, back in the 1960s,

 |

-hull washed and dried out, and the hull recoated with epoxy.
+the hull washed and dried out, and the hull recoated with

-The smaller and older the boat the less cost-effective this
+epoxy.
+The smaller and older the boat the less cost-effective

-is.
-Treating an old Westerly Centaur could cost almost £4,000
+this is.
+Treating an old 25 foot boat could cost

 "The sooner you treat it the less it will cost